ahmedkaludi/wp-database-backup/readme.txt

 == Frequently Asked Questions ==

- Q-How to  create database Backup?
+ = How to  create database Backup? =
- <br>Follow the steps listed below to Create Database Backup
+ Follow the steps listed below to Create Database Backup

  <br>Create Backup:
   <br>1) Click on Create New Database Backup
   <br>2) Download Database Backup file.

- Q-How to restore database backup?
+= How to restore database backup? =
-  <br>Restore Backup:
+  Restore Backup:
   <br>Click on Restore Database Backup
   <br>OR
   <br>1)Login to phpMyAdmin